 Contact Brody Law Firm | (404) 577-9557

-Since child pornography cases are primarily based on computer-related evidence, attorneys who handle Georgia sex crime cases should be well-versed in interpreting computer data and must be able to recognize and obtain the type of data that will prove the client’s innocence.
+Since child pornography cases are primarily based on computer-related evidence, defense attorneys who handle Georgia sex crime cases should be well-versed in interpreting computer data and must be able to recognize and obtain the type of data that will prove the client’s innocence.
 It is vitally important for lawyers to know how to use and analyze computer evidence and, more importantly, when to retain a computer forensics expert.
 We work with the leading investigators and experts in the field and will use whatever resources are necessary to win the case.

 Bernard has been recognized in the legal community for his success in defending computer-based offenses.
 He is frequently called upon to speak at seminars throughout Georgia to teach lawyers how to understand and use computer forensics evidence.
 At the State Bar’s annual conference, he taught “Computer Forensics for Criminal Defense Lawyers.” and his other presentations have included “What Lawyers Need to Know About Computer Forensics,” “Investigating Computer-Related Evidence,” and “Digital Evidence in Child Molestation and Porn Cases.”